Bernie Masterson scoops up the ball and scampers for Nebraska’s only touchdown.

 After the improbable touchdown, the Masterson-Miller duo lined up again for the extra point, but this time the snap was true, and so was the kick.
 Nebraska led at halftime, 7-0.

 The second half, like the first, was a defensive struggle heavily influenced by the fierce gale — described by the Omaha World-Herald’s Fred Ware as “the biggest wind that has swept the prairie lands since Charley Bryan’s last speech.”
-In the fourth quarter, the Hawkeyes finally got on the scoreboard by driving 36 yards for a touchdown, but Russ Fisher’s extra-point attempt sailed wide.
+In the fourth quarter, the Hawkeyes finally got on the scoreboard.
+A Nebraska punt into the wind had gone just 20 yards, and Iowa cashed in with a 36-yard touchdown drive.
+Russ Fisher’s extra-point attempt, however, sailed wide.

 Nebraska had a 7-6 lead, but momentum and the wind were on the Hawkeyes’ side.
 Soon the Huskers faced third and long on their own 32.
-Nebraska’s Jerry LaNoue lined up to punt — kicking on early downs was a common tactic in those days.
-Just minutes earlier, though, LaNoue’s 20-yard boot into the wind had set up Iowa for its short touchdown drive.
-Now it seemed Iowa was about to get a prime chance for victory with two minutes left.
+Nebraska’s Jerry LaNoue lined up to punt.
+Kicking on early downs was a common tactic in those days, but another short kick at this point could spell doom for the Huskers.

 Here is what happened next, as told by the World-Herald’s Ware: